 - Respond to communication from the DRC and/or your instructor.
 Check your Bellevue College email often and respond to all questions!
 This includes calendar invites the DRC may send you when scheduling your testing appointments.
 Sometimes scheduling online tests requires more coordination than in-person testing.
 It is important we receive timely responses to emails in order to appropriately support your testing experience.

 - Familiarize yourself with our remote testing procedures.
 This process will be emailed once you have scheduled a testing appointment with the DRC.
 The DRC’s Remote Testing Procedures are also available to review so you can be aware of the process and raise any questions prior to a testing appointment.

-Final exams require extensive scheduling and coordination by DRC staff.
-Test appointments for finals must be made four weeks in advance.
+Test appointments for finals must be made in advance.
 We will email deadlines and reminders for scheduling final exams every quarter.
-If you schedule late you may need to take the final in the classroom with your peers.
+If you do not schedule your final, you may need to take your exam in the classroom.

 Due to space limitations not all Finals with the DRC are taken in the DRC Testing Center.
 We reserve alternate spaces for other students to test.
-We limit noise and distraction in these spaces by reducing capacity and spreading students out as much as possible.
+We limit noise and distraction in these spaces and spread students out as much as possible.
 When your Finals email reminder is sent the week before Finals, it will include your testing location.

 Be sure to be on time when scheduling your final tests for the quarter!

 All students are expected to abide by BC’s Student Conduct Code.